Choti Sarrdaarni: Filming

 The production and airing of the show was halted indefinitely in late March 2020 due to the coronavirus outbreak.
 The filming resumed after three months and the show started airing again on 13 July 2020.
 During the break, the main actors Rekhi, Ahluwalia and Tak shot a few episodes from their homes during the nationwide lockdown which streamed under Lockdown Special Episodes on Colors TV's official digital platform Voot.

 The production was halted for few days from 1 September 2020 after Krishna Soni tested positive for coronavirus.

 Cancellation

 In early May 2022, it was announced that Choti Sarrdaarni will telecast its last episode on 27 May 2022 but it didn't.
 Then on 10 June 2022, it telecasted its last episode.

 Reception

 Critical response

 The initial promo based on Gurudwara background of the series created disappointment between the Sikhs and a complaint protesting it was written to the channel by All India Sikh Students Federation as they considered some portrayal hurting their sentiments.

 Ratings

-In week 41 of 2020, it became the fourth most watched Hindi GEC in urban with 5.281 million impressions.
+In week 41 of 2020, it became the fourth most watched Hindi show in urban with 5.281 million impressions.